leonarbe/Getting_and_CleaningData-/README.md

 - "./train"

-There's a Cookbook.md that contains info about the variables used on this project
+There's a Cookbook.md that contains info about the variables and files used on this project

 The  R program file "run_analysis.R"